adi518/vue-breakpoint/README.md

 ```

 ## V-Model
-You can also take leverage of the breakpoint state without composing inside it, using a `v-model`.
+You can also leverage the breakpoint state without composing inside it, using a `v-model`.

 ### Script
 ```js